MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/BuildingAppsForIoTCore.md

   * Javascript
   * Visual Basic

-### IoT Focused Languages
+### Arduino Wiring
- The IoT targeted languages require the download of the "Windows IoT Core Project Templates" from the Visual Studio **Tools->Extensions and Updates** manager.
-The IoT Focused languages support only Background Applications.
+ Arduino Wiring requires the download of the "Windows IoT Core Project Templates" from the Visual Studio **Tools->Extensions and Updates** manager.
+Arduino Wiring supports only Background Applications.
 You can also build *Windows Runtime Components* using C#, C++, or Visual Basic and then reference those libraries from any other language.

-* Languages
- * Arduino Wiring

 ### C# and Visual Basic (VB)
 C# and VB are both supported as UWP apps and have access to the portion of the .Net Framework available to UWP applications.
 They support UI apps built with Xaml as well as Background Apps.
 You can also build *Windows Runtime Components* that can be used from other supported languages.